 How to get it Choose an ISP and elect to get a fibre enabled connection.
 The ISP will probably arrange for a BT engineer to visit (though some don’t) and install a replacement front cover for your main phone socket, plus supply a fibre modem and fibre compatible router, though combined modem/routers are starting to be provided.
 The router will be a basic model but sufficient for most users.
 The engineer should check your available speed, after which you can choose a contract, according to your requirement and pocket.

 Bottom Line If your current Broadband satisfies your needs, there is no need to change anything.
 There is bags of information on line to tell you what a fibre connection can offer.

-If you don't already receive a copy, we can arrange delivery - just drop us a line through the CONTACT US tab on the left of your screen.
+If you don't already receive a copy, we can arrange delivery - just drop us a line.

 Or ask Barbara:- 861 524